ucloud/terraform-provider-ucloud/website/docs/r/vpn_connection.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `id` - The ID of the resource VPN Gateway Connection.
 * `create_time` - The creation time for VPN Gateway Connection, formatted in RFC3339 time string.
 * `expire_time` - The expiration time for VPN Gateway Connection, formatted in RFC3339 time string.